 The CFIA operates a national microbiological monitoring program.
 The monitoring program includes the random selection and testing of samples for a wide variety of domestic and imported products.
 Sample tests are done every year to monitor the level of microbiological contamination in the food supply.

 - Microbiology Reports

-- Implementation of Health Canada’s Revised Policy on Listeria monocytogenes in Ready-To-Eat Foods (Library and Archives Canada)
+- Health Canada's Policy on Listeria monocytogenes in Ready-to-Eat Foods (2011)

 - Date modified: